ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 While it's easy to create all SVN branches as a proper Git branches, we do recommend that you evaluate the following points before you proceed:

-- In case of Feature branches – can you wait until they integrate to the trunk before migrating?
+- In case of Feature branches - can you wait until they integrate to the trunk before migrating?

-- In case of Release branches – does it make sense to keep SVN around for servicing?
+- In case of Release branches -does it make sense to keep SVN around for servicing?
 If you migrate feature branches, are you prepared to service branches out of Git?

 If you still want to migrate existing branches, then running the following command will help
 ```